 Simple Treatment and Prevention Strategy

-Here’s the deal… for cool season lawns you should mostly be concerned about fungus during the heat of the summer.
+Here’s the deal… for cool season lawns you should mostly be concerned about fungus in late spring/early summer.
 That’s when your lawn is most vulnerable and fungus can overtake your lawn and kill infected areas.

-Since it’s the summer that you need to be most concerned about, apply Scott’s DiseaseEx in late spring/early summer right before the real heat kicks in.
+For prevention, apply Scott’s DiseaseEx in late spring/early summer before the real heat kicks in.
 Apply at 2-3 lbs per 1000 s/f. to your entire lawn.
-If you are already starting to see fungus pop up then apply closer to the 3lbs per 1000 s/f rate.

-Also, have the Propiconazole and a small tank sprayer on hand just in case you see signs of disease.
-If you see disease start to set in, spot treat with Propiconazole mixed at the curative rate of 2 oz per 1 gallon of water.
-Just note that you should wait a couple days after applying Scott’s DiseaseEx before spot treating with Propiconazole.
+Also, for a curative treatment have the Propiconazole in a tank sprayer on hand just in case you see signs of disease.
+Some diseases are widespread, while others may appear as specific patches.
+If you notice specific problem areas, or patches, then spot treat those areas with Propiconazole mixed at the curative rate of 2 oz per 1 gallon of water.
+If you see a widespread fungus such as leaf spot throughout your lawn, then spray your entire lawn with the Propiconazole.
+Just note that you should wait a couple days after applying Scott’s DiseaseEx before spraying Propiconazole.
+If disease problems continue I would do a follow up treatment with the Propiconazole about 20 days later.

 Now, if you have an ugly history of fungus problems and want to use a more aggressive approach you can apply the Scott’s DiseaseEx once a month.
 Don’t forget, the maximum yearly allowance is 37lbs per 1000 s/f.
 So applying at 2lbs per 1000 s/f monthly means you don’t have to worry about overapplying.